anyaschukin/OverRide/level07/README.md

 ## Solution

+Protects Against:
+- arguments to the program
+- environment variables

+Vulnerability: no check performed on the index and unsigned int table is stored on the stack.
+This means we can read or store in stack memory.

 - program creates a table, in which it stores values at indexes
 - some indexes (index % 3 == 0) are protected
 - going to overwrite EIP at table index, for ret2libc